Best mesh routers in 2020: Asus, Orbi, Eero, Google Nest and more

 I also tested the Netgear Nighthawk mesh WiFi system, which supports Wi-Fi 6 but doesn't include an extra backhaul band.
 That means that your network traffic has to share bandwidth with the transmissions between the router and the satellite, but it also brings the cost way down.
 At $230 for a two-pack, it's pretty tempting, but the performance was too shaky for me to recommend it.

 It's also worth remembering that your router can only pull data from the cloud as fast as your internet connection allows.
 With the average download speed in the US currently sitting around 100Mbps or so, there's very little chance that you'll be able to push a Wi-Fi 6 router to its full potential anytime soon -- though you will see slightly higher speeds to client devices that support Wi-Fi 6.
-The list of devices like that is growing, including flagship smart phones like the iPhone 12.
+The list of devices like that is growing, including flagship smartphones such as the iPhone 12.

 Quality of coverage